christianrodriguez-8451/non_endemic_segmentations/commodity_segmentations/README.md

 # Commodity-Segmentations
 Creates lists of UPCs that define commodity-segmentations.
 The UPC list of a commodity-segmentation are pulled from a combination of commodities and sub-commodities.
 The commodities and sub-commodities are chosen based on how relevant they are to the given segment.
 For each combination, the most current UPCs are pulled from ACDS and PID to ensure accuracy.
-The commodity/sub-commodity combinations and their respective segmentations are stored in config.py.
+The commodity/sub-commodity combinations and their respective segmentations are stored in the **commodity_segmentations** dictionary object in config.py.

 Each of these UPC list are used to define the evaluation universe for each segmentation.
 In a separate module, this universe of households are given a propensity ranking depending on how much they spent on the given UPC list.
 This propensity ranking is typically done via fun-lo, percentiles, or a similar method to rank the households.
 The value of propensity ranking is to improve the accuracy of our segmentations' household compositions.